restackio/examples-python/stripe-ai/README.md

-# Restack AI - Email Sender example
+# Restack AI - Stripe Ai example

-This example showcases how to send emails with a Restack workflow using the sendgrid api.
-You can easily choose another email provider and update the code.
-You can schedule two scenarios of the workflow.

-1. It will be successfull and send an email.
-2. The email content generation step will fail once to showcase how Restack handles retries automatically.
-Once failure is caught, step will be retry automatically and rest of workflow will be executed as expected and email will be sent.
+This repository contains a an example on how restack can use langchain and the stripe ai sdk to create a product with a price and also create a payment link for it.

 ## Prerequisites